Gilbert Teodoro

 Teodoro studied commerce at De La Salle University, and law at the University of the Philippines, where he graduated top of his class and went on to top the 1989 Bar exams.
 He then earned his Master of Laws degree from Harvard Law School.
 He practiced law until he was elected as Representative of Tarlac's 1st district, serving from 1998 to 2007.

 Teodoro has been described as a technocrat.
-During his time as defense secretary, he was known for his efforts as the chairman of the National Disaster Coordinating Council (NDCC) when Mega Manila was hit by Typhoon Ketsana (Ondoy).
+During his first stint as defense secretary, he was the chairman of the National Disaster Coordinating Council (NDCC) when Mega Manila was hit by Typhoon Ketsana (Ondoy).

 Educational background

-Born in Isabela, Philippines, Teodoro finished elementary in 1977 and high school in 1981 at Xavier School, and obtained his undergraduate degree in commerce from De La Salle University in 1984.
-He then studied law at the University of the Philippines from 1985 to 1989, and finished at the top of his class.
-He was also awarded the Dean's Medal for Academic Excellence.
+Teodoro finished elementary in 1977 and high school in 1981 at Xavier School.
+He obtained his undergraduate degree in commerce major in Financial Institutions from De La Salle University in 1984.
+He studied law at the University of the Philippines College of Law from 1985 to 1989, and finished at the top of his class.
+He was awarded the Dean's Medal for Academic Excellence.
 He topped the 1989 Philippine Bar Examinations with an 86.18% bar rating.

 In 1997, he obtained his Master of Laws degree from Harvard Law School of Harvard University in Cambridge, Massachusetts, and he passed the State Bar of New York.
+In 2009, he completed his Doctor of Laws at what was then West Negros University in 2009.

 According to his classmates, Teodoro was "very intelligent", an unconventional nerd.
-They have also added that he is "very unassuming" and a "very cool" person.
-During his college days, he had not been involved in campus politics, and had been busy with his other commitments outside school, including being a member of the Sangguniang Kabataan (Youth Council) in Tarlac and learning how to fly planes.
+They added that he is "very unassuming" and a "very cool" person.
+During his college days, he was not involved in campus politics, and was busy with his commitments outside school, including being a member of the Sangguniang Kabataan (Youth Council) in Tarlac and attending flight training.

-Teodoro had been a lawyer for seven years at the EP Mendoza Law firm.
+From 1989 to 1996, Teodoro was a lawyer at the EP Mendoza Law firm, owned by Estelito Mendoza.

-Political career
+Political and government career

 Before Congress

 At the age of 16, in 1980, Teodoro was elected as the Kabataang Barangay (KB) President in Tarlac.
-He went on to lead Central Luzon and became a member of the Tarlac Sangguniang Panlalawigan at the time that his mother was the Tarlac representative in the National Assembly.
+He served at the position until 1986.
+He went on to lead Central Luzon.
+He became a member of the Tarlac Provincial Board when his mother was the Tarlac representative in the National Assembly.

-Congressman
+Congressman (1998–2007)

-From 1998 to 2007 he was a House Representative for the First District of Tarlac province.
+From 1998 to 2007, he was a House Representative for the First District of Tarlac province.
 He assumed the position of Assistant Majority Leader in the 11th Congress and head of the Nationalist People's Coalition House members.
-He was also a member of the House contingent to the Legislative-Executive Development Advisory Council.
+He was a member of the House contingent to the Legislative-Executive Development Advisory Council.
 Teodoro was a part of the "Bright Boys" clique.
+He authored 106 bills during his time.

 Following his three terms in office—the maximum number allowed by the constitution — he was succeeded by his wife, Monica Prieto-Teodoro.

-Secretary of National Defense
+Secretary of National Defense (2007–2009)

-Teodoro was appointed Secretary of the Department of National Defense in August 2007 at the age of 43, like the late Ramon Magsaysay, he is also the youngest person to ever hold the position.
+Teodoro was appointed secretary of national defense in August 2007 at the age of 43.
+He was the second youngest person to ever hold the position after Ramon Magsaysay, who assumed the position a day after he turned 43.